 But not everything improves with age.
 One relevant example given the topic of this article is possibly the banking industry.
 If this seems like a harsh observation, just try to answer the following question candidly:

 Using whatever standard you choose, do you think that banks have gotten better or worse during the past 15 to 25 years?

 My own answer: I have been working with banks on behalf of small businesses for over 30 years, and my own assessment is that all financial institutions have shown a steady deterioration during that period of time.
 As with any trend, I can point to exceptions but the list of "good banks" has grown shorter while "bad banks" have experienced a population explosion.
-Growth like this is not always a good thing either.
+Growth like this is rarely a good thing.

 A Winning Solution: Reducing Debt and Operating Expenses Instead of Borrowing More from Banks and Other Lenders

 Many of the questions and problems associated with commercial loans have a surprisingly simple answer and solution: Borrow less and cut operating expenses.
 In other words, cut out the "middle man/woman" (commercial bankers) and take back control of your business from external sources like banks.
 While commercial borrowing might appear to be the "easy" solution and answer to business problems, it is rarely the "best" strategy.
 This is also a timeless strategy and works as well in 2017 and beyond as it did in 1990 or 2008.